TelemetryDeck/KotlinSDK/README.md

 ### Programmatic Usage

-For greater control you can instead manually start the TelemetryDeck client
+For greater control you can set up and configure `TelemetryDeck` using the provided builder:

 ```kotlin
 val builder = TelemetryDeck.Builder()